ItsCodeRed/RedUtils/README.md

 ## Usage Instructions

 ### Prerequisites
+Make sure you've installed [.NET SDK 5.0 x64](https://dotnet.microsoft.com/download) or newer.
-Make sure you've installed [Python 3.7 64 bit](https://www.python.org/ftp/python/3.7.3/python-3.7.3-amd64.exe) or newer.
+And make sure you've installed [Python 3.7 64 bit](https://www.python.org/ftp/python/3.7.3/python-3.7.3-amd64.exe) or newer.
 During installation:
    - Select "Add Python to PATH"
    - Make sure pip is included in the installation

 Set up RLBotGUI
-1. Follow instructions at https://youtu.be/lPkID_IH88U for instructions.
+1. Set up and install the RLBotGUI, by following this along with this [video](https://www.youtube.com/watch?v=oXkbizklI2U&t=0s).
 1. Use Add -> Load folder in RLBotGUI on the current directory.
 This bot should appear in the list.

 ### Using Visual Studio
-1. Install Visual Studio 2015 or newer.
-It should come with .NET Framework 4.6.1 or newer.
+1. Install Visual Studio 2019 16.8 or newer.
 1. Open CSharpBot\Bot.sln in Visual Studio.
 1. In Visual Studio, click the "Start" button,
 1. In RLBotGUI, put the bot on a team and start the match.

 ### Using Rider
 1. Install Rider.
 If you do not have Visual Studio installed alongside Rider, follow [this article](https://rider-support.jetbrains.com/hc/en-us/articles/207288089-Using-Rider-under-Windows-without-Visual-Studio-prerequisites) to set up Rider.
-1. Open CSharpBot\Bot.sln in Rider.
+1. Open Bot\Bot.sln in Rider.
 1. In Rider, click the "Run Default" button, which should compile and run the bot.
 Leave it running.
    - The first time you click it, you may be given a dialog to set up the configuration.
 Click the "Run" button in the dialog to continue.
 1. In RLBotGUI, put the bot on a team and start the match.